10.8. Association

 Forward declarations only work with pointer variables.
 For reasons explained below, forward declarations do not work with inheritance or composition - not with any non-pointer variable.
 Fortunately, correctly structured programs do not require forward declarations for these relationships or aggregation.
 Nevertheless, forward declarations are necessary to deal with association's bidirectionality, but they cannot circumvent all the problems bidirectionality causes.

-Association: Limitations On Forward References and Inline Functions
+Association: Limitations On Forward declaration and Inline Functions

 Association, in conjunction with the C++ compiler system, restricts what programmers can put in a class specification more than the other class relationships2.
 Whenever we define a variable in a program, the compiler uses its type to determine its size (i.e., how much memory to allocate to store it).
 Objects are variables, so the compiler sums an object's member variables' sizes to determine the object's overall size.
 The summing process depends on the compiler "seeing" the full class specification.